particle-iot/docs/src/content/guide/getting-started/hackathon.md

 First, get the [Particle CLI](/guide/tools-and-features/cli).
 Unless someone has already set it up for you, you're going to need it to connect your device.

-If you already have node.js, you can download the CLI by opening a terminal window and typing:

-`npm install -g particle-cli`

 Otherwise, follow the instructions on how to [connect over USB](/guide/getting-started/connect/photon/) **BUT BEFORE YOU DO THAT** please read on!